microsoft/vscode-docs/docs/remote/vscode-server.md

 ### Are there any other extension limitations?

-Pure UI extensions are not supported when using a web-based instance of VS Code, which you may learn more about [here](https://code.visualstudio.com/api/advanced-topics/remote-extensions#architecture-and-extension-kinds).
+Pure UI extensions are not supported when using a web-based instance of VS Code, which you can learn more about in the extension authors [Remote Development](/api/advanced-topics/remote-extensions.md#architecture-and-extension-kinds) guide.

 ### Are there browser limitations?

 While working in the browser, there are certain limitations and configuration steps to consider.
-You may read more about this in the [VS Code for the Web](https://code.visualstudio.com/docs/editor/vscode-web#_additional-browser-setup) documentation.
+You can read more about this in the [VS Code for the Web](/docs/editor/vscode-web.md#additional-browser-setup) documentation.

-### Is there a certain number of remote machines I can connect to?
+### Is there a limit to the number of remote machines I can connect to?

-Right now, you may only have 10 remote machines actively running the VS Code Server.
-If you'd like to connect to a new remote machine and already have 10 others running, you'll need to stop the server on one of your other machines.
+Right now, you can only have 10 remote machines actively running the VS Code Server.
+If you'd like to connect to a new remote machine, and already have 10 others running, you'll need to stop the server on one of your other machines.

 ### How can I keep the VS Code Server up-to-date?